Trendy Christmas Party: Seville’s Young Fashion Designer Scene

 When I can’t travel, books become my companion.
 I’m nearly finished with my 20th book of the year, and books about travel line my bookshelf, products of giveaways, the American Women’s Club sales and the evil one-click button on Amazon.
 This picture of Librería Babel, a forlorn little place right off the main tourist drag, still far enough to go unnoticed, reminds me of the Old World book, long before TV, Internet and e-readers became mainstays.

-One great travel memoir I’ve read recently is Dancing in the Fountain: Enjoy Living Abroad by my fellow sevillana Karen McCann.
+One great travel memoir I’ve read recently is Dancing In The Fountain: How to Enjoy Living Abroad by my fellow sevillana Karen McCann.
 She’s been gracious enough to give me a signed copy of the wonderfully breezy and fun book for my readers.
 Visit the original post for easy entrance, and be sure to follow her here.

 What types of books do you prefer?
 Got any other scoops on bookstores in Andalucía?
 What are your prefered -ías in Spain?